nicolasfoss/nicolasfoss/README.md

 [![Nicolas Foss's GitHub stats](https://github-readme-stats.vercel.app/api?username=nicolasfoss&show_icons=true&theme=vision-friendly-dark)](https://github.com/nicolasfoss)

 📫 Get in Touch
-If you would like to collaborate or simply say hi, please feel free to reach out to me via email at ndfoss@gmail.com.
+If you would like to collaborate or simply say hi, please feel free to reach out to me via email at ndfoss at gmail.com.

 🎨 Portfolio
 Check out some of my work on my Github profile: